+An optional subparameter that can be used to specify the impedance of the system used to extract SLM values.
+If not given the Ref_Impedance value is assumed to be 50 ohms.
+The reference impedance for an "S-parameter" model is located in the model file.

+=================

+Keyword: [ICM Model Description]

+Required: No

+Argument: Text Block

+Used By: [Begin ICM Model]

+Description: Provides a concise yet easily human-readable description of

+this interconnect model

+Usage Rules: The [ICM Model Description] keyword may appear multiple times in

+the file, however it may appear only once between each pair of

+[Begin ICM Model]/[End ICM Model] keywords.

-If this subparameter is present and the ICM\Model\Type subparameter is NOT "SLM\General" a warning should be issued.
-Ref\impedance An optional subparameter that can be used to specify the impedance of the system used to extract SLM values.
-If not given the Ref\Impedance value is assumed to be 50 ohms.
-The reference impedance for an "S-parameter" model is located in the model file. \\\\\ Keyword: [ICM Model Description] Required: No Argument: Text Block Description: Provides a concise yet easily human-readable description of this interconnect model Usage Rules: This keyword may appear multiple times in the file however it may appear only once between each pair of [Begin\ICM\Model]/[End\ICM\Model] keywords. \\\\\ [Begin ICM Model Description] High Density 0.1 center square pin with PCB effects \\\\\ Keyword: [Tree Path Description] Required: Yes Argument: None Description: This keyword describes the connection path between the pin or pins on one side of the interconnect and the corresponding set of pins on the other side.
+[Begin ICM Model Description] High Density 0.1 center square pin with PCB effects Keyword: [Tree Path Description] Required: Yes, if [Nodal Path Description] does not exist Sub-params: Model_PinMap, Section, Fork, End_fork Used By: [Begin ICM Model] Uses: [ICM Pin Map] Description: This keyword describes the connection path between the pin or pins on one side of the interconnect and the corresponding set of pins on the other side.
 This pin to pin interconnect is divided into one or more "sections", where each section consists of RLGC and/or S-parameter data.
-Sections are generally cascaded in series, but the Fork and EndFork subparameters allow sections to branch off the main interconnect path as a stub or tee.
-A [Tree Path Description] is used when all of the sections in a given interconnect are connected straight through.
+Sections are generally cascaded in series, but the Fork and End_fork subparameters allow sections to branch off the main interconnect path as a stub or tee.
+Usage Rules: A [Tree Path Description] is used when all of the sections in a given interconnect have one to one mapping.
 These straight through connections are relative to the matrices.
 This description is useful when all of the matrices used in each section can be connected in a conductor by conductor fashion.
-In this case all the matrices must be of the same size and diagonal terms must be in the same order.
-Sub-params: Model\PinMap, Section, Fork, EndFork Usage Rules: There must be one and only one path description keyword between a [Begin ICM Model] and [End ICM Model] keyword pair.
+In all cases, all the RLGC matrixes must have the same number of diagonal terms, regardless whether they are swath or full matrices.
+Further, all diagonal terms must be in the same order.
+The [Tree Path Description] keyword may appear multiple times in the file, however it may appear only once between each pair of [Begin ICM Model]/ [End ICM Model] keywords..
 The [Nodal Path Description] and [Tree Path Description] keywords are mutually exclusive and only one of them can be used between a [Begin ICM Model] and [End ICM Model] keyword pair.
 However, these keywords may appear more than once and may be used together within one file.
-A path description begins with the subparameter Model PinMap, which points to the [ICM Pin Map] used for one end of the interconnect.
+A path description begins with the subparameter Model_PinMap, which points to the [ICM Pin Map] used for one end of the interconnect.
 This is followed by one or more Section subparameters.
-The electrical properties of an interconnect are contained in the [ICM Section] matrix(s) pointed to by the

-Section subparameter.
-Branches or "T" connections are indicated by the "Fork" and "EndFork" subparameters.
-Finally, a path description is terminated by a Model\PinMap subparameter.
+The electrical properties of an interconnect are contained in the [ICM Section] matrix(s) pointed to by the Section subparameter.
+Branches or "T" connections are indicated by the "Fork" and "End_fork" subparameters.
+Finally, a path description is terminated by a Model_PinMap subparameter.
+These subparameters are described in detail below.
+Model_PinMap A path description begins with the required subparameter Model_PinMap.
+This subparameter is followed by the name of a "pin map" which names the pins on that end of the interconnect.
+A second Model PinMap is used at the end of the path description to reference the pin map used for the other end of the interconnect.
+The Model_PinMap subparameter is also used to reference a pin map for the pins at the end of any Fork.
+Note that the pin map name given as an argument to a Model_PinMap subparameter must match the name of a pin map defined by a subsequent [ICM Pin Map] keyword.